 Competing in the Age of AI presents a fascinating and data-driven look into the future of AI-based businesses and offers valuable guidance for rethinking how your company will need to operate in this new environment.

-Soundview subscribers get in-depth summaries of the key concepts in best-selling business books (like Competing in the Age of AI) delivered to them every week!
+Soundview subscribers get 15-minute summaries of the key concepts in best-selling business books (like Competing in the Age of AI) delivered to them every week!
 Take your career to new heights by staying up-to-date with the trends and ideas affecting business leaders around the globe.
-Download a free sample now.